samjerry/DialogSystem/README.md

 - Unreal Engine 4

 ## Software analysis
-I decided to do this project in UE4 since I want to get better with blueprints.
+I decided to do this project in UE4 since I want to get better with blueprints. and blueprints are easy to edit for everyone (artists and programmers).

 ## Learning Goals
 - How to use the UE4 engine